MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/enable-consumable-add-on-purchases.md

 These examples have the following prerequisites:
 * A Visual Studio project for a Universal Windows Platform (UWP) app that targets Windows 10, version 1607, or later.
-* You have created an app in the Windows Dev Center dashboard with consumable add-ons (also known as in-app products or IAPs), and this app is published and available in the Store.
-This can be an app that you want to release to customers, or it can be a basic app that meets minimum [Windows App Certification Kit](https://developer.microsoft.com/windows/develop/app-certification-kit) requirements that you are using for testing purposes only.
+* You have [created an app submission](https://msdn.microsoft.com/windows/uwp/publish/app-submissions) in the Windows Dev Center dashboard and this app is published in the Store.
+You can optionally configure the app so it is not discoverable in the Store while you test it.
 For more information, see the [testing guidance](in-app-purchases-and-trials.md#testing).
+* You have [created a consumable add-on for the app](../publish/add-on-submissions.md) in the Dev Center dashboard.

 The code in these examples assume:
 * The code runs in the context of a [Page](https://msdn.microsoft.com/library/windows/apps/windows.ui.xaml.controls.page.aspx) that contains a [ProgressRing](https://msdn.microsoft.com/library/windows/apps/windows.ui.xaml.controls.progressring.aspx) named ```workingProgressRing``` and a [TextBlock](https://msdn.microsoft.com/library/windows/apps/windows.ui.xaml.controls.textblock.aspx) named ```textBlock```.
 These objects are used to indicate that an asynchronous operation is occurring and to display output messages, respectively.